-49 shot, 6 fatally in Chicago weekend shootings
+51 shot, 7 fatally in Chicago weekend shootings

 RELATED: 7 injured in shooting near Douglas Park playground on West Side

-The shooting one of multiple that took place over the past weekend, including two mass shootings in one police district.
+The shooting was one of multiple that took place over the past weekend, including two mass shootings in one police district.

-One, a drive by in Douglas Park that wounded seven people and another at 18th Street and Keeler Avenue where one person died and eight others injured.
+One, a drive-by in Douglas Park that wounded seven people and another in the 1800-block of South Kildare Avenue where one person died and eight others injured.

+Below is the sound that Chicago needs to change its ways on how we handle gun offenders.
+Audio from the tragic shooting at 18th & Kildare yesterday shows that criminals have no deterrent to carrying illegal guns in our city and this is what residents and police are up against. pic.twitter.com/VwixZwR0Vb— Anthony Guglielmi (@AJGuglielmi) August 5, 2019

-Investigators believe that shooting stemmed from a basketball game earlier in the day where police recovered three weapons and had been forced to disperse the crowd, which only reassembled after they left.
+Investigators believe the shooting Kildare Avenue stemmed from a basketball game earlier in the day where police recovered three weapons and had been forced to disperse the crowd, which only reassembled after they left.

 Demetrius Flowers, 33, was killed in the incident.